🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Tail Risk, Fat Tails, and What They Mean for Investors

-Tail risk is the danger of large investment gains or losses because of sudden and unforeseen events.
-The term “tail risk” refers to the tails on a bell curve: While the fat middle of the bell curve represents the most probable returns, the tails—both positive and negative—represents the least likely outcomes.
+The term “tail risk” refers to the tails on a bell curve: While the fat middle of the bell curve represents the most probable returns, the tails — both positive and negative — represent the least likely outcomes.

 Tail risk is defined by a concept called standard deviation.
 As a metric, standard deviation shows how widely the price of an asset fluctuates above and below its average.
-For a stock that’s swinging up and down, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low.
+For a volatile stock, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low — because the price doesn’t vary much from its mean.

-Standard deviation is an important number that investors use to understand how volatile a stock is, as well as the level of volatility they can project for it in the future.
-That projection is based on the underlying assumption that the price changes of a stock will follow the pattern of what’s called normal distribution.
+Standard deviation is an important number that investors use to understand how historically volatile a stock is, as well as the level of volatility they can project for it in the future.
+That projection is based on the underlying assumption that the price changes of a stock will follow the pattern of what’s considered a normal distribution.

 Normal distribution is a statistical term used to describe the probability of an event, and it shapes the bell curve.
 If you flip a coin 10,000 times, how often will it land on heads or tails?
 Each time, there is a 50% probability it will land on heads or tails, and the curve describes the likelihood that those 10,000 flips will come out 50/50.
 The fat middle of the curve says it will be close to 50/50, but there are extremely low probabilities at the low (or skinny) ends of the bell curve that it could be more like 80/20 heads or 80/20 tails.